Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+May 20th 2022 v1.56

+Winds of Magic update
+- Various minor Magic rule changes as per Winds of Magic rule book, including Miscast Table changes.
+- Ritauls Tab added to Spellbook, functions similarly to Arcane Spells.
+- New Skills: Augury & Psychometry
+- New Talents: Suffuse With (Wind) & Magical Assistant
+- Added Orge - Lore Great Maw as a static Magic Lore option.
+- Channeling roll which rolls in +0 SL outcome now adds +1 to the Accu Ext SL pool.

 May 12th 2022 v1.55f

 - Implemented Unshakable Talent, which adds conditional bonus to Cool tests.